iPieter/DTAI-Stories/content/post/thomas-winters/computational_humor_mopjesbot/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Can computers create jokes?
-[DRAFT]"
+title: "Can computers create jokes?"
-subtitle: "The range of tasks Artificial Intelligenge can fulfill keeps strongly growing, but will an AI ever understand how to successfully create jokes?"
+subtitle: "The range of tasks Artificial Intelligenge can fulfill keeps strongly growing, but will an AI ever understand how to successfully create jokes?
+And if so, how?"
 summary: ""
 authors: ["Thomas Winters"]
 tags: ["Computational Humor", "Computational Creativity"]